NERDDISCO/luminave/docs/Thorium.md

 Check if the client IP changed, if that happened you have to restart Thorium & luminave-thorium so it registers itself with the new IP of your computer

-### I have multiple Thorium server running and lumiave-thorium is connecting to a random one
+### I have multiple Thorium server running and luminave-thorium is connecting to a random server

 You have to configure the IP of the Thorium server you want connect to by creating an `.env` file in luminave-thorium.
 The file would look like this